Zero Balance Account: Definition, Requirements & Examples

 Finally, although being designed to reduce administrative difficulties, ZBAs increase the number of bank accounts a company has and could lead to increased administrative requirements.

-ZBAs are required to have a linked master account by their very nature, and the bank providing the ZBA will probably demand that the master account be housed at their institution.
+ZBAs are required to have a linked master account, and the bank providing the ZBA will probably demand that the master account be housed at their institution.
 Prior to creating the account, the bank may request documentation of transaction history, historical average bank balances, projected spending amounts, and pertinent credit history data.

 Examples of a Zero Balance Account